fulcradynamics/demos/README.md

 This is a public repository of notebooks dmonstrating the use of Fulcra's Life API.

-For Fulcra's developer docs page, see [https://fulcradynamics.github.io/developer-docs/](https://fulcradynamics.github.io/developer-docs/).
+For Fulcra's main developer docs page, see [https://fulcradynamics.github.io/developer-docs/](https://fulcradynamics.github.io/developer-docs/).

+These notebooks use the `fulcra-api` Python module.
+See the detailed guide and API reference for this here: [https://fulcradynamics.github.io/fulcra-api-python/](https://fulcradynamics.github.io/fulcra-api-python/)

 All code here is covered under the [Apache 2.0 license](LICENSE).